EmreOvunc/EmreOvunc/README.md

 ### Who am I 😎

-Hi, I am a **Red Team Engineer** at Picus Security and a **Security Researcher** at Synack Red Team.
+Hi, I am working as a **Red Team Engineer** at Picus Security and a **Security Researcher** at Synack Red Team.
 In my free time, I am doing research about 0-day and vulnerabilities.

 You can find more details on [my web site](https://emreovunc.com/index.html).